Honey Roasted Peanut Butter

 - Chili peanut butter.
 Chilis and honey go together wonderfully, and so do chilis and peanuts.
 For a peanut butter that has some kick, add a sprinkle of chili powder to the salt and honey before roasting the peanuts.

 How to Use Honey Roasted Peanut Butter

-There are many different ways to use this creamy, homemade nut butter.
-Here are a few of my favorite uses.
+There are many different ways to use this creamy, homemade peanut butter.
+Here are a few of my favorites.